abilkhan024/vimium-native/README.md

 `VimiumNative` is a free and open-source MacOS app that allows you to use your mac without mouse in your day to day.
 It's some combination of other tools like `HomeRow`, `Shortcat`, `Mouseless`, `Warpd`.
 To some degree you may use this app as an alternative to any of them.
-If you find that some part lacks in functionality or performance it's higly encouraged to contribute to the project :)
+If you find that some part lacks in functionality or performance it's highly encouraged to contribute to the project :)

 P.S.
 More about contribution to the project could be found [here](#contriubtion)